solesby/appshots/README.md

 `debug` -- this will override the blurb background colors with semi-transparent red, green, or blue.
 This helps you see your text easier regions without changing your colors in the config.

-The first time you run `generate_store_images` it will output an HTML file with the detailsindex.html
+The first time you run `generate_store_images` it will output an HTML file that lets you view original and generated screenshots.
+You can view an example here: [Paribus App Store images](http://www.paribuscalc.com/store/).

+You can edit the `index.html`.
+Only the lines prefixed with `<!-- appshots -->` will be removed when you re-run the script.

 ##  Helper:  `gather_screenshots`